 This topic introduces some basic concepts of security settings in the Resource Access Management (RAM) console.

 An identity credential that is used to log on to the Alibaba Cloud Management Console.

 default domain name

-A unique identifier of an Alibaba Cloud account.
-Alibaba Cloud assigns a default domain name for each Alibaba Cloud account.
+The domain name that is used to identify the Alibaba Cloud account.
+Alibaba Cloud assigns a default domain name to each Alibaba Cloud account.
 The format of the default domain name is

 <AccountAlias>.onaliyun.com.
-This unique identifier can be used for RAM user logon and single sign-on (SSO) management.
+The default domain name can be used for RAM user logon and single sign-on (SSO) management.

-For more information, see Manage the default domain name.
+For more information, see View and modify the default domain name.

-A custom domain name that can be used to replace the default domain name.
+A custom domain name that you can use to replace the default domain name.
 The custom domain name must be publicly resolvable.
 A domain alias is the alias of the default domain name.

 For more information, see Create and verify a domain alias.

 The AccessKey ID is used to identify a user, and the AccessKey secret is used to encrypt and verify a signature string.